Pbatch/pete-tionary/README.md

 ## TODOS

 * Add comments to the code...
+* Age off messages more than an hour old
 * Fix design for different screen sizes
 * Connect Redux state with Amplify
-* Fix duplicate requests to create item in DynamoDB
-* Fix regex in game.js to not use look behind (doesn't work in Safari)
-* Can change the resolver for listMessages so that a filter can be added
-* Can make the S3 URL checks a graphQL subscription (instead of pinging from Lambda)
+* Make the S3 URL checks a graphQL subscription (instead of pinging from Lambda)
+* Allow users to see all pictures at the end of the game (instead of just their own)

 ## Possible improvements

 * Faster convergence of the SIREN network
-* Cheaper/faster infrastructure (the current version of the website costs about 50p/h)
+* Cheaper/faster infrastructure (the current version of the website costs about £0.50 an hour)
 * The ability to use a custom seed image
 * Test other image synthesis methods (VQ-GAN...)
 * Whatever you guys put in issues... :)

 ## Deploying your own version of the website

 0.)
-Install AWS CDK and AWS CLI
+Install AWS CDK and the AWS CLI

 1.)
 Make a private ECR repository